 Answers from Elizabeth Rajan, M.D.

-Liver failure due to hepatitis C is the most common reason for liver transplantation in the United States.
-But because most infected people don't know about their condition until it's advanced, researchers can provide only rough estimates of the risk and rate of progression to liver failure in chronic hepatitis C.
+Liver failure due to hepatitis C is one of the most common reasons for liver transplantation in the United States.
+But researchers can provide only rough estimates of the risk and rate of progression to liver failure in chronic hepatitis C.

 Chronic hepatitis C infection causes ongoing liver inflammation that leads to scarring (fibrosis).
 As fibrosis progresses, scars gradually replace healthy liver tissue.

-The Centers for Disease Control and Prevention (CDC) reports that out of 100 people infected with hepatitis C, approximately 60 to 70 will develop chronic liver disease — specifically, hepatitis and fibrosis — and 5 to 20 will develop cirrhosis.
-An estimated 1 to 5 out of 100 people with chronic hepatitis C will die of liver failure or liver cancer resulting from the infection.
+The Centers for Disease Control and Prevention (CDC) reports that out of 100 people infected with hepatitis C, approximately 60 to 70 will develop chronic liver disease — specifically, hepatitis and fibrosis — and 5 to 20 will develop cirrhosis over a period of 20 to 30 years.
+An estimated 1 to 5 out of 100 people with chronic hepatitis C will die of cirrhosis or liver cancer resulting from the infection.

 See more Expert Answers

-- Hepatitis C information for health professionals.
-Hepatitis C FAQ.
+- Hepatitis C FAQs for health professionals.
 Centers for Disease Control and Prevention. http://www.cdc.gov/hepatitis/HCV/HCVfaq.htm.
 Accessed Nov.
-21, 2014.
+2, 2017.

-- Clinical manifestations and natural history of chronic hepatitis C virus infection. http://www.uptodate.com/home.
-Accessed Oct.
-22, 2014.
+- Chopra S, et al. Clinical manifestations and natural history of chronic hepatitis C virus infection. https://www.uptodate.com/contents/search.
+Accessed Nov.
+2, 2017.